Are your internal controls still effective? Find out with our SOX compliance checklist

-In addition to the checklist, here are some guidelines to help you stay on track:
+In addition to the tool, here are some guidelines to help you stay on track:

 Focus on what’s most important for internal controls and SOX 404 compliance

 Examine your organization at a high level to determine the need for adjustments and the presence of risk management shortfalls:

-- Evaluate if organizational departures have affected the ability to keep up with requirements and responsibilities.
+- Evaluate if departures of key professionals have affected the ability to keep up with requirements and responsibilities.

-- Establish or reinforce themes of ownership and accountability through proactive discussion with staff.
+- Establish and reinforce themes of ownership and accountability through proactive discussion with staff.

-- Develop, review, and, if necessary, update the annual risk assessment to ensure all necessary changes have been addressed and incorporated.
+- Develop, review, and update the annual risk assessment to ensure all necessary changes have been addressed and incorporated.

 Establish and adjust internal controls

-- Confirm the existence and effectiveness of compensating controls to address obvious internal control shortfalls.
+- Confirm the existence and effectiveness of mitigating controls to address obvious internal control shortfalls.

 - Monitor and evaluate all control activities early and often to ensure consistent and effective operation.

 - When looking ahead to year-end, be sure to invest time in identifying, documenting, and disclosing critical changes on periodic financial statements, subject to the appropriate level and precision of review.
 Factor in any discontinued operations, M&A activity, divestiture of business, debt relief, etc.

-We find it helpful for our clients to address these internal control challenges first through a high-level, systematic approach, so we designed the internal controls SOX compliance checklist to help you make that assessment.
+We find it helpful for our clients to address these internal control challenges first through a high-level, systematic framework, and our internal controls SOX compliance checklist will serve as a guide as you make that assessment.
 If you find that you have more unchecked boxes than you expected, there’s still time to act, regardless of your proximity to the year-end mark.
-For additional support and guidance, contact our team today.